 The Mass Solar facility is connected to the distribution grid so its generated electricity flows directly to the utility and is not offered into the integrated market.
 All revenues associated with this project flow from the State's net metering and Renewable Energy Portfolio Standard programs.
-Market changes are not expected to have a material impact on net metering revenues.
+As a result, market changes are not expected to have a material impact on net metering revenues.